BillClinton/Appunto-Auth/README.md

 ### CodeIgniter Setup

-Enable CodeIgniter to use the database to store session information by following the instructions in the _Saving Session Data to a Database_ section of the _Session Class_ page in the CodeIgniter User Guide located at http://codeigniter.com/user_guide/libraries/sessions.html
+Enable CodeIgniter to use the database to store sessions by following the instructions in the _Saving Session Data to a Database_ section of the _Session Class_ page in the CodeIgniter User Guide located at http://codeigniter.com/user_guide/libraries/sessions.html

  - create the ci_sessions database table
- - enable the database option in your config.php by setting sess_use_database to TRUE in your config.php
+ - enable the database option in your config.php by setting __sess_use_database__ to TRUE in your config.php

 ### Get The Spark

 Appunto Auth is available via Sparks.
-For info about how to install sparks, go here: http://getsparks.org/install
+For information on installing sparks, go here: http://getsparks.org/install

 If you have the Spark Manager installed, type:
 'php tools/spark install appunto-auth'